4 min read

 This year is a bit of an odd one for the UK’s festival scene.
 Once a landmark moment in the British summer, now it’s mostly cancelled due to current affairs.
 Still, this change won’t be a permanent one.
 Here, we explain what to expect from next year and what to do if you’ve purchased a ticket to one of many postponed festivals throughout the nation.

-Last year, a report in the Independent revealed that festival-goers will spend around £1.2bn on these events.
-On average, people will pay £67 a day – often on food, merchandise, and on rides.
+In 2019, a report in The Independent revealed that festival-goers would spend around £1.2bn on these events.
+On average, people would pay £67 a day – often on food, merchandise, and on rides.

 Perhaps not surprisingly, food is the largest expense at a festival.
 From that morning cup of tea to a filling dinner, festival-goers will hunt for all kinds of products to eat.
 Although you might think these people are shopping for ‘standard’ festival foods, it was quite common for respondents to dig into curries, kimchee, and other interesting meals.
 Five per cent of festival-goers even spent their money eating insects!

 These days, it seems we do most of our shopping online.
 However, festivals appear to be the exception here.
 Retailers apparently use these events to trial new products and get direct customer feedback.

 With stores taking the opportunity to experiment, it’s possible you’ll never know entirely what you’ll find.
 Perhaps it’s no surprise that 80% of participants planned to buy unique items from festival retailers.